deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/add_post.rst

 about whether you want to get concrete information (a question) or start an open-ended conversation (a discussion).

+You can add a post from inside the course, or you can add a post from the **Discussion** page.

 ===============================
 Add a Post inside the Course
 ===============================

-You can add a post for a content-specific discussion topic inside the course.
+If you come to a discussion as you work through the units in your course, or if you know where in the course a particular discussion originates, you can add a post for that discussion right from the unit in your course.
+This only applies to content-specific discussions.

 #.
 Click **Courseware**.

 #.
-Open the part of the course that includes the discussion topic that you want
+Open the unit in the course that includes the discussion topic that you want
    to add to.

 #.
-To read what others have already contributed to the conversation, click
+Click **Show Discussion** to read what others have already contributed to the
-   **Show Discussion**.
+   conversation.

    You can scroll through the posts that have already been added: the title and the first sentence or two of each post appear.
 To read an entire post, view the responses to it, and see any comments, click **Expand discussion**.

-4. To add a post, click **New Post**.
+4. Click **New Post** to add a post.

    .. image:: /Images/Discussion_content_specific_post.png
      :width: 500
      :alt: Adding a post about specific course content

-5. Select the type of post: click **Question** or **Discussion**.
+5. Click **Question** or **Discussion** to select the type of post you want to create.

 #.
-Enter a short, descriptive identifier for your post in the **Title** field.
+In the **Title** field, enter a short, descriptive identifier for your post.
    The title is the part of your post that others see when they are browsing on the **Discussion** page or scrolling through one of the content-specific topics.

 #.
+Enter the complete text of your post.
+Click the buttons above the text field
-Enter the complete text.
-Options for formatting the text and for adding
+   to see options for formatting the text and for adding links or images.
-   links or images are available: click the buttons above the text field.

 If you don't want your name to appear with your post, you can select the **Post Anonymously** check box under the field where you enter your text.
 Other